Test and Tag is the the process of checking the safety of portable electrical appliances.

 How often should appliances be tested and tagged?

-CFS can save you money by Testing and Tagging your electrical equipment whilst we are onsite conducting the mandatory 6 month service of all your Fire Fighting Equipment and Exit & Emergency Lights.
+CFS can save you money and disruption time by Testing and Tagging your electrical equipment whilst we are onsite conducting the mandatory 6 month service of all your Fire Fighting Equipment and Exit & Emergency Lights.